asjosik1991/lattice-symmetries/python/tutorial.md

 #### Basis from Expressions

-Before we created basises explicitly, however, there is a way to construct a basis directly from expressions.
+Before we created a basis explicitly, however, there was a way to construct a basis directly from expressions.
-However, in this case, one can obtain only full Fock basis, without restriction on the number of particles.
+However, in this case, one can obtain only a full Fock basis without restriction on the number of particles.

 ```pycon
 expr=ls.Expr("Sˣ₀ Sˣ₁ + Sʸ₀ Sʸ₁ + Sᶻ₀ Sᶻ₁")